Mmusi Maimane: Dianne Kohler Barnard controversy

 In early October 2015, DA Shadow Minister of Police Dianne Kohler Barnard faced internal DA disciplinary action after controversially sharing on her Facebook page a post from someone else suggesting that life in South Africa was better under former apartheid president P. W. Botha.
 She subsequently deleted the post, with the first instruction to do so apparently coming from former DA leader Zille.
 Kohler Barnard apologised unreservedly for her action, and Maimane subsequently demoted her to the position of shadow Deputy Minister of Public Works in a wider shadow cabinet reshuffle.
 Kohler Barnard stated that she was considering her position, while Maimane came under pressure to expel her from the DA, and his leadership was called into question.
 The controversy damaged the DA's relations with the Congress of the People (COPE, a political party smaller than the DA), with COPE stating that "how and to what extent the DA distances itself from that will determine how and to what extent we as a party can co-operate with the DA in the future."

 Later that month, the Federal Executive (Fedex) of the DA decided to expel Kohler Barnard from the party, although the decision was subsequently reversed on appeal.
-Maimane argued that action against Kohler Barnard would have implications for perceptions of the DA amongst black voters, implying that political expediency may trump the merits of the case.
+Maimane argued that action against Kohler Barnard would have implications for perceptions of the DA amongst black voters.
 According to Fedex chairman James Selfe, the affair caused "massive damage" to the DA and would likely hurt them in the polls.
 Maimane appeared increasingly weak in his responses to and management of the affair, whose fall-out threatened his leadership of the DA.